 Advisory Committee were formed to advise CRC staff and project partners on

 transit issues.
-Each of these advisory groups has made recommendations that were incorporated
+Each of these advisory groups made recommendations that were incorporated into project plans, including:

 - Design guidelines for the Hayden Island station

 - Route for the Vancouver portion of the line